U.S. adds Vatican to money-laundering 'concern' list

 The Vatican is in the second category, grouped with 67 other nations including Poland, Egypt, Ireland, Hungary and Chile.

-It was added to the list because it was considered vulnerable to money-laundering and had recently established programs to prevent it, a State Department official said.
+It was added to the list because it was considered vulnerable to money-laundering and had recently established programmes to prevent it, a State Department official said.

 “To be considered a jurisdiction of concern merely indicates that there is a vulnerability to a financial system by money launderers.
 With the large volumes of international currency that goes through the Holy See, it is a system that makes it vulnerable as a potential money-laundering center,” Susan Pittman of the State Department’s Bureau of International Narcotics and Law Enforcement, told Reuters.